Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors

-We also consider the set of simulation scenarios in Nethery et al. (2019) since our primary comparative method is BART+SPL.\cite{nethery_2019} We use scenarios for which BART+SPL had the best performance; this method underperforms when propensity scores are misspecified.
+We also consider the set of simulation scenarios in Nethery et al. (2019) since our primary comparative method is BART+SPL.\cite{nethery_2019} We use scenarios for which BART+SPL had the best performance; this method underperforms when propensity scores are misspecified as shown by simulation results from Nethery et al. (2019) that considered misspecified propensity score models.\cite{nethery_2019}.
+Specifically, they show that larger bias and lower coverage resulted when estimated propensity scores from logistic regression are used.
 For $n=500$ subjects, half are assigned treatment $A=1$ and half are assigned to $A=0$.
 Here, $c$ controls the degree of overlap.
 The values of $c$ that are considered are $0, 0.35, 0.7$, where larger values correspond to greater extents of nonoverlap.
 Covariates are generated based on treatment assignment.
 For treated subjects ($A=1$), the covariates are generated with $X_1 \sim Bernoulli(.5), X_2 \sim N(2+c, (1.25 + .1c)^2)$.
 For control subjects ($A=0$), $X_1 \sim Bernoulli(.4), X_2 \sim N(1,1)$.
 The true propensity score is calculated based on density functions as follows: